-Children and young people in North Tyneside Learning Trust schools are trilling a variety of interventions to see over a two month period what can make the greatest difference.
+Children and young people in North Tyneside Learning Trust schools trialled a variety of interventions to see over a two month period what can make the greatest difference.

 So congratulations to Alfie, Laila, Emily, Oliver, Bethan, Rihanna, Cruz, Katie, Maddie, Emily, Charlie, Macey, James, Finlay and Kelly who won Useful and Kind awards this week.

 We are using our SOW model.
-How can you be Useful and Kind to Yourself, Others and the World in three categories: planting, growing and flourishing.
+How can you be Useful and Kind to Self, Others and the World in three categories: planting, growing and flourishing.

 A school and its people are essential to the growth and learning of a community.
 They are a vibrant part of community life now and inform its future by the values, focus, learning and way of being, modelled by governors, staff and pupils.